swghosh/cs410-project/README.md

 # CS-410 (Text Information Systems) Project
-Infer operating system from commands/packages
+Infer operating system from commands/packages and retrieve related scripts for user query.

+## Live Project

+This project have been deployed live on the web UI and can be accessed from https://code-search-dot-code-crafts-1477836554331.el.r.appspot.com/.

 ## Project Member(s)